Power Rowing & Local Charity Fund Raising

 More than a place to improve yourself.

 Healthy individuals form healthy communities.
-Our vision for this studio has always been to build and support a healthier community, individual by individual, and family by family.
+Power Rowing's vision for this studio has always been to build and support a healthier community, individual by individual, and family by family.
 The good of one is meant to strengthen and contribute to the whole.

-Our Row and Raise challenges raise awareness and support for causes our members care about as part of the greater community.
+Our Power Rowing Row and Raise challenges raise awareness and support for causes our members care about as part of the greater community.
 In 2018, we raised approximately $8,000 for various local charities through these initiatives.
-The good we do for ourselves can and should empower others, and enable them to flourish.
+The good Power Rowing does for ourselves can and should empower others, and enable them to flourish.
 This conviction, deeply held, serves as the foundation of our business model.
 “Rowing Changes Lives” is more than a motto: it is our mission.

 Participants can row no more than one class or open row a day.